part-avocado/prettyregex/README.md

 - [ ] Performance optimizations
 - [ ] Browser compatibility testing
 - [ ] String matching (similar to char(), but for strings)
-- [ ] Publish to NPM

 ## License

 MIT License - see the [LICENSE](LICENSE) file for details

 Inspired by the need for human-readable regex patterns and for developers who find regex intimidating.
-Special thanks to the regex community for creating aa pain in my ass.
+Special thanks to the regex community for creating a pain in my ass.